sagnik-datta-02/HackForHealth/README.md

 1. **YourTherapy-Bot:**
    - **Multilingual Support:** Utilizing Azure Language Translator, YourTherapy-Bot supports 102 languages.
 Users can express themselves in their preferred language.
-   - **Sentiment Analysis:** Users are prompted with 10 psychological questions, and based on their responses, sentiment analysis is performed.
+   - **Sentiment Analysis:** Users are prompted with 10 psychological questions from  the [Beck Depression Inventory (BDI)](https://en.wikipedia.org/wiki/Beck_Depression_Inventory), and based on their responses, sentiment analysis is performed.
 This analysis, powered by the Distil BERT Language Model fine-tuned by Assembly Ai, helps identify the likelihood of the user experiencing depression.
    - **Discreet Interaction:** With no registration or login required, conversations between the user and the bot remain discreet, thereby mitigating societal stigma.

 2. **TheraPedia:**
    - **Health Literacy Enhancement:** TheraPedia is powered by Gemini AI (Google) and fine-tuned by our team.
-It provides insightful responses to user queries related to mental health, aiming to enhance health literacy.
+It provides insightful responses to user queries about mental health, aiming to enhance health literacy.
    - **Multilingual Support:** TheraPedia offers responses in multiple languages, ensuring accessibility to a diverse user base.

 Additionally, Your Therapy provides a wealth of information through articles related to mental health, contributing to a holistic approach to mental well-being.